jmsigner/amt/cran-comments.md

 ## Round 1

 ### Test environments
-- local: Ubuntu 20.04, R 4.1.1
+- local: Ubuntu 20.04, R 4.1.2
 - win builder: R release and devel
-- macos-highsierra-release-cran on rhub

 ### R CMD check results

-There were no errors, warnings or notes.
+There were no errors or warnings.
+There was one note.

+1. That the package was archived.

 ### What changed
+- Removed dependency on the `bcpa` package.
 - Fixed test errors (Email by B. Ripley on 2021-10-26)
 - support for `hnorm` and `lnorm` step-length distributions.
 - support for `st_crs` for CRS.
 Major updates for several functions